 I was a teenager with a mother who was dying of cancer.
-Members of the group would drive my mum to hospital, offer me help and support whenever I needed it.
+Members of the group would drive my mum to hospital, offer me help and support me whenever I needed it.
 They became part of my family and it gave me a sense of security.
-I thought that they were on the right side of history.
-Very quickly I was sucked into their world.
+I thought that they were good people and very quickly I was sucked into their world.

 As a 15-year-old I walked unchallenged into the world of far-right extremism.
-That is why I founded Small Steps to stop vulnerable young people from getting caught up in the manipulation and lies of the far-right movement.
+This is why I founded Small Steps to stop people from getting caught up in the manipulation and lies of the far-right movement.
 Since 2015, our small but dedicated team has delivered countless workshops and mentoring sessions across the UK to raise awareness of the dangers of far-right extremism, racism and violence.
-Our courses are tailored to specific groups such as schoolchildren, frontline services professionals and community leaders, and provide training and advice on how to tackle the issues that draw people to far-right narratives.
-We help expose the flaws within the far right, and highlight the signs of far-right activity and radicalisation.
+Our courses are tailored to specific groups such as schoolchildren, frontline service professionals and community leaders, providing training and advice on how to tackle the issues that draw people to far-right narratives.
+We help expose the flaws within the far-right and highlight the signs of far-right activity and radicalisation.

 Nigel Bromage, founder.